iamd3vil/proxy/README.md

 # Proxy

-This is a fast TCP/TLS proxy written in Golang with support for Automatic certificates for TLS using Letsencrypt.
+This is a fast TCP/TLS proxy written in Golang with support for Automatic certificates for TLS using Letsencrypt. :boom: :boom:

 `proxy` uses `dns-01` challenge for Letsencrypt.
 Currently `proxy` supports only Cloudflare but the plan is to add a lot of DNS providers.